How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Mature leaves on A. heterophylla.

-Mature leaves are small, a fourth of an inch long, and scale-like.
+Mature leaves are a quarter of an inch long and scale-like.
 They can be lanceolate or triangular.

-Juvenile leaves, on the other hand, are half an inch long and may be mistaken for fir or spruce needles.
+Juvenile leaves are half an inch long and may be mistaken for fir or spruce needles.

-A close up horizontal image of a hand from the left of the frame holding the leaves of a juvenile Araucaria heterophylla plant pictured on a soft focus background.
+A close up horizontal image of a hand from the left of the frame holding the leaves of a juvenile Norfolk Island pine pictured on a soft focus background.

 Juvenile leaves on A. heterophylla.
 Photo by Kristina Hicks-Hamblin.